Joaosa100/Haar-Transformation-2D/README.md

 **😎 A SAVINGS OF UP TO 30% IN COMPUTATION TIME!**

-Graph of the tests used in the presentation:
+Graph showing the test results:
 ![Otimized Vs Not Otimized](images/assets/consumption/timeBoards.png)<br>
 *Graph comparing the results of each test from the non-optimized algorithm (in blue) with the optimized algorithm (in orange).*